luxonis/depthai-hardware/docs/source/pages/BW1098FFC.rst

 .. warning::
     We recommend using the :ref:`OAK-FFC-3P`, the latest model, unless you are sure you need this one.

-The OAK-FFC-3P-OG (BW1098FFC) baseboard has three FFC interfaces which allow for two :ref:`OAK-FFC-OV9282 <bg0250tg>` camera modules (stereo pair) and one :ref:`OAK-FFC-IMX378 <bg0249>` RGB camera module.
+The OAK-FFC-3P-OG (BW1098FFC) baseboard has three FFC interfaces which allows for two :ref:`OAK-FFC-OV9282 <bg0250tg>` camera modules (stereo pair) and one :ref:`OAK-FFC-IMX378 <bg0249>` RGB camera module.
 This board can also be used with adapters for the Raspberry Pi HQ Camera, using the :ref:`Raspberry Pi Adapter Board <bw0253>`.